 The short-term opportunities currently being investigated include White Bay Power Station and the Bays Market District including the first stage of the Bays Waterfront Promenade.

 UrbanGrowth NSW Development Corporation (UGDC) is developing a vision for the growth and development of the Bays Market District over the next 20 – 30 years.
 Master plan options are being developed alongside the concept design for the new fish market.
-It is anticipated that UGDC will consult the community on the master plan options in 2018.
-Further details can be found on The Bays website.
+It is anticipated that UGDC will consult the community on the master plan options in 2019.

 We have consulted with other Government agencies and local councils to determine the scope of the environmental and technical studies that UGDC will need to address.
 This is known as the Secretary's Environmental Assessment Requirements (SEARs).
 UGDC will use the SEARs to prepare the SSD applications and Environmental Impact Statements (EIS).

 Once the SSD applications and EIS are submitted, these will be placed on public exhibition.
 Further details can be found on the Major Projects website.